Single trip travel insurance

 - Cover for your trip will start when you buy it – this could come in handy if you need to cancel your trip.

-- Tailored to your trip – if you love taking different kinds of holidays every year, you may find that you’re better off getting single trip insurance tailored for the region and activities you’ll be doing.
+- Tailored to your trip – if you love taking different kinds of holidays every year, you may find that you’re better off getting single trip insurance.
+That way you can tailor your policy for the region and activities you’ll be doing.

 The cons include: